 Walleye on the other hand is a name given to Sander Vitreus by Samuel Mitchell in 1818 when he published "Memoir on ichthyology.
 The fishes of New York, described and arranged."
 In a supplement to the Memoir...
 American Monthly Magazine and Critical Review v.
 2 (no. 4) (art.
 1): 241-248 although I was unable to obtain a copy to verify.
 Mitchell taught chemistry, botany, and natural history at Columbia College from 1792 to 1801 and was a founding editor of The Medical Repository, the first medical journal in the United States.

 So there it is; the entire history of Walleye / Pickerel debate.
 Walleye, Pickerel, it's the same fish.
 While "Walleye" is the first scholastically documented name for the species the name "pickerel" was established in the northern reaches of Canada as a common name for the same species and appears in literature around the same time period.
 As could have been inferred from the distribution of these fish the two different names are simply the result of regional language development when information could not travel as quickly as it does today.
+While walleye may be the most popular common name this does not make yellow pickerel wrong and it is still used in the commercial harvesting industry today.
 If you want to be specific because it means that much to you use the term Sander Vitreus exclusively!
 In reality doesn't matter what you or anyone else calls them as long as you're following the right harvesting limits.
 Get out on the water and enjoy fishing for walleye, I'll meet you there but I'll be chasing pickerel!